-Services that are covered for you What you must pay when you get these services Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
+Inpatient services in a psychiatric hospital

+Covered services include mental health care services that require a hospital stay.
 You get up to 190 days in an inpatient psychiatric hospital in a lifetime.
-The 190-day limit does not apply to the mental health services provided in psychiatric unit of a general hospital.
-Cost sharing for covered services applies toward the annual out-of-pocket maximum.
-Per admission you pay In- and Out-of-Network Except in an emergency, your doctor must tell the plan you are going to be admitted to the hospital.
+The 190-day limit does not apply to the mental health services provided in a psychiatric unit of a general hospital.

+Cost sharing for covered services applies toward the annual out-ofpocket maximum.

+Per admission you pay

+Except in an emergency, your doctor must tell the plan you are going to be admitted to the hospital.

 In-Network services may require that your provider get prior authorization (approval in advance).
-Please have your provider contact the plan for more details. \$150 copayment per day for days 1-10 of a Medicare-covered inpatient psychiatric stay. \$0 copayment per day for days 11-90 of a Medicare-covered inpatient psychiatric stay, including lifetime reserve days.
+Please have your provider contact the plan for more details.

+\$395 copayment per day for days 1-4 of a Medicare-covered inpatient psychiatric stay.

+\$0 copayment per day for days 5-90 of a Medicare-covered inpatient psychiatric stay, including lifetime reserve days.

 Lifetime reserve days can only be used once.